maxmheinze/macrometrics/exam_sample_questions.md

 ##### Show how to use the dependent Normal Inverse-Gamma prior to derive posterior moments for this model.

+Sophia: This is in Slide 31/39 in the slideset 21_regression.
+I did not expect that we had to know stuff like this by heart :(

 ---

 #### What does it mean for a Markov chain Monte Carlo sampler to have ‘converged’?